 The Ruger American Rimfire is a new bolt action 22LR rifle that came onto the scene with some really practical features.
 With an interchangeable rear stock that gives different cheek comb heights as well as different lengths of pull, the rifle offers some good flexibility not available on most other rifles at this price point.
 It also comes with an adjustable shoe-style trigger, uses 10/22 style mags, and has practical fiber optic sights.
-How does it measure up to the competition?
+The Ruger American Rimfire goes for $310 in the US and $450 in Canada.
 Special thanks to reader Jason for loaning me this rifle for review.

 Ruger American Specs

 - 18-22″ barrels.
 Target models use a heavy 18″ barrel with a threaded muzzle.

 - Stainless or blued

 - Comes in 22 LR, 22 WMR, and 17 HMR

 Ruger American Rimfire Rifle Video Review

 The Ruger American Rimfire comes with super reasonable features that make it easy to use.

 The Ruger Marksman trigger is the name they give to their shoe-style adjustable trigger, similar to Savage’s Accutrigger.
 And just like the Accutrigger, it’s a great way to get a light, short trigger and still keep the company lawyers happy.